Naumann-Lab/caImageAnalysis/README.md

 7. Optional: Download [mimic_alpha](https://github.com/montefra/mimic_alpha) into your new caiman envs - this package converts a list of RGB color that mimic a RGBA on a given background.
 This is useful for plotting.

+8. If using alignment code, download scopeslip from NaumannLab github and install SimpleITK go to a directory of your choice, then 'git clone https://github.com/Naumann-Lab/scopeslip' pip install SimpleITK pip install SimpleITK-SimpleElastix --user
+   * if using mamba, I had problems with the correct directory

 <br>